Jeswanth-009/StudentConnect/backend/railway_deployment_guide.md

 Update your frontend's API URL to point to the new Railway URL.

 ## Common Issues and Solutions

+### "cd backend && pip install" fails with exit code 127
+**Cause:** Railway can't find the backend directory or has path issues **Solution:**
+- Copied all backend files to root directory
+- Updated nixpacks.toml to install from root requirements.txt
+- Simplified start command to run from root

 ### "Nixpacks build failed - No start command could be found"
 **Cause:** Railway detected Node.js instead of Python due to package.json file